How to Use Free Fonts Legally Without Breaking Copyright Laws

 Think of a font not as a simple image or a piece of text, but as a piece of software.

 When you download a font, you are not buying it outright; you are licensing it for specific uses.
-According to font experts at Pimp My Type and the comprehensive guide from Monotype, this End User License Agreement, or EULA, is a binding contract that dictates exactly what you can and cannot do.
+According to font experts at Pimp My Type, along with the comprehensive guide from Monotype, this End User License Agreement, or EULA, serves as a binding contract that dictates exactly what you can and cannot do.

 The Core Principles of Using a Free Font Legally

-Let's get one of the biggest misconceptions out of the way first.
+Let's clear up one of the biggest misconceptions first.
 A font file isn't something you actually own; it's a piece of software that you license.
-As explained in resources from both Pimp My Type and Monotype, that distinction is a pretty big deal.
+As explained in resources from both Pimp My Type and Monotype, that distinction is a significant detail.

-Basically, you're given permission to use the font software, but only under the specific conditions laid out in its license.
+You're given permission to use the font software, but only under the specific conditions laid out in its license.
 That's why you can't just grab a font from anywhere and use it for everything.
-The rules for using a font on your personal computer are totally different than what's needed for a commercial website or a mobile app.
+The rules for using a font on your personal computer are totally different from what's needed for a commercial website or a mobile app.

-Every designer or font foundry gets to set their own rules.
-So, one free font might be totally fine for commercial use with no strings attached, while another that looks just as 'free' could be for personal, non-profit stuff only.
-It's a point you'll see made by a bunch of design and legal sources, including in Infinum's design handbook.
+Every designer or font foundry sets their own rules.
+So, one free font might be totally fine for commercial use with no strings attached, while another that looks just as 'free' could be for personal, non-profit use only.
+You'll see this point made by a variety of design and legal sources, as discussed in Infinum's design handbook.

-Honestly, the word 'free' is where a lot of the confusion comes from.
-A ton of fonts are only free for personal use or just to try them out.
+The word 'free' is where a lot of the confusion comes from.
+Many fonts are only free for personal use or just to try them out.

-If you want to use them for anything that could be considered commercial, like most websites, branding, or pretty much anything designed to make money, you're going to need a paid license.
+If you want to use them for anything that could be considered commercial (like most websites, branding, or pretty much anything designed to make money), you'll need a paid license.

-The big exception here is truly open-source fonts, but even with those, you've still got to check the specific license details.
+The big exception here is truly open-source fonts, but even with those, you still need to check the specific license details.

 Understanding Different Font Licenses for Your Website

-Look, when you're building a website, you don't just need *any* font license; what you're looking for is a webfont license.
-That standard desktop license that comes with most free font downloads?
-It usually only lets you make offline stuff like images or PDFs.
+When you're building a website, you don't just need *any* font license; what you're looking for is a webfont license.
+That standard desktop license that comes with most free font downloads usually only lets you make offline items like images or PDFs.

 According to guidelines from Infinum, it doesn't give you the right to actually embed the font file on your website using the @font-face rule in your CSS.
-This is a super important distinction that trips up a lot of creators.
-Using a desktop font on a live website without the right web license is a straight-up violation of its terms.
+This is a crucial distinction that trips up many creators.
+Using a desktop font on a live website without the right web license is a violation of its terms.

 If you're an agency or a freelancer building sites for others, be aware that many webfont licenses do not allow you to redistribute the font file to your clients.
 Each client would need to secure their own license.
-It is always about checking the fine print before you commit a font to your project.
+Always check the fine print before you commit a font to your project.

 | License Type | What You Can Do | The Fine Print |